chjch/cdk/README.md

-# Resilient Port St. Joe
+# Resilient Cedar Key

-This repository hosts the files that create the Dashboard for the Resilient Port St. Joe project funded by the Florida Department of Environment Protection.
+This repository hosts the files that create the Dashboard for the Resilient Cedar Key project funded by the Florida Department of Environment Protection.